At a Glance

 For those leaders organising their own training schedules, Dartmoor has suitable terrain for both Bronze and Silver Award Expeditions.
 YHA Okehampton and YHA Okehampton Bracken Tor are both suitable venues for groups looking to undertake their expedition training.
 Our staff team have experienced Dartmoor walkers, who can assist group leaders in suggesting areas suitable for overnight expeditions.
 Our Bracken Tor venue offers direct access to the Moors from the Bracken Tor Lodge and has a good flat area suitable for camping outside.

-Biking Development Week
+Biking Development Week - typical programme

 Monday:

-10.30 Meet and Greet: Icebreaker session and room allocation
+12.00 Arrival time, Meet and Greet: Icebreaker session and room allocation

 13.30.
 Introduction to the Bike Shed, allocation of Bike (if not using own bike).
 Introduction to track and skills assessment using Granite Way Cycle Track.